swimmingly/swimmingly.github.io/_pages/other/overview.md

 Small and set apart, a centralized state is a single point of attack on an entire population.
 Psychopathic and increasingly bold collectivists take advantage of it.
 The centralized design causes corruption, conspiracy, tyranny.

+How did it happen?
+The Founders made the old mistake of assuming a state must be centralized.
+Now we are captured by it.
 We must begin to conceive that there could be another kind of state.

 ### solution